 A business that does not provide the requisite notice, may not sell the personal information it collected during the time it did not have a notice of the right to opt-out posted, unless it obtains a consumer's affirmative authorization.
-Thus, a business that previously failed to provide notice but begins to do so, may only sell personal information collected a.
-A business that sells personal information that it collects from consumers in a brick-and-mortar store may inform consumers of their right to opt-out on the paper forms that collect the personal information or by posting signage in the area where the personal information is collected directing consumers to where the opt-out information can be found online.
+Thus, a business that previously failed to provide notice but begins to do so, may only sell personal information collected b.
+A business that sells personal information that it collects over the phone may inform consumers of their right to optout orally during the call when the information is collected.